 The idea to form a Food Policy Council came from the City’s Environmental Advisory Committee, after they heard a presentation from Food First NL’s Executive Director, Kristie Jameson.

-In December 2013, the city pledged their support for Food First NL to develop a council to bring together citizens, community organizations, industry, and government to discuss issues of local relevance and provide ideas and recommendations for new and improved policies, and programs to improve the regional food system.
-At the inaugural meeting in June of 2014, 29 people representing food system stakeholders gathered to discuss the purpose, priorities, and membership.
+In 2013, The City of St. John's pledged its support for Food First NL to develop a council to bring together citizens, community organizations, industry, and government to discuss issues and provide ideas and recommendations for new and improved policies and programs that would improve the municipal food system.

 At an inaugural meeting in June of 2014, 29 people representing the food system gathered to discuss the purpose, priorities, and membership of the SJFPC, and Councillor Dave Lane was named the City of St. John’s Council representative.